-In computer science, arrays are a very simple data structure where elements are sequentially stored in continued memory and linked lists are structures where several separated nodes link to each other.
-Iterating over the contents of the data structure is equally efficient for both kinds, but directly accessing an element at a given index has $\mathcal{O}(1)$ (complexity) runtime5 in an array, while it is $\mathcal{O}(n)$ in a linked list with n nodes (where you would have to transverse the list from the beginning).
+In general, in computer science, arrays are a very simple data structure where elements are sequentially stored in continued memory and linked lists are structures where several separated nodes link to each other.
+Iterating over the contents of the data structure is equally efficient for both kinds, but directly accessing an element at a given index has $\mathcal{O}(1)$ (complexity) runtime5 in an array, while it has $\mathcal{O}(n)$ in a linked list with n nodes (you would have to transverse the list from the beginning).
 Furthermore, in a linked list, once you know where you want to insert something, insertion is $\mathcal{O}(1)$, no matter how many elements the list has.
 For arrays, an insertion would have to move all elements that are to the right of the insertion point or moving all the elements to a larger array if needed, being then $\mathcal{O}(n)$.

-In Python, the closest object to an array is a list, which is a dynamic resizing array and it does not have anything to do with linked lists.
-Why mention linked lists?
-Linked lists are a very important abstract data structure (we will see more about them in a following chapter) and it is fundamental to understand what makes it so different from arrays (or Python's lists) for when we need to select the right data structure for a specific problem.
+In Python, the closest object to an array is a list, which is a dynamic resizing array and it does not have anything to do with the formal concept of linked lists.
+Linked lists are a very important abstract data structure (we will see more about them in a following chapter) and it is fundamental to understand what makes them different from arrays (or Python's lists).